 - Minute books without prior permission from the lodge secretary

 - Books published before 1800

 - Large format books which are too big to fit on the machine

 - Complete archives, apart from overseas lodges, chapters or districts whose local records have been lost

-Before we photocopy anything, we’ll inspect the item to make sure it’s in a reasonable condition.
-We can’t photocopy anything that has:
+Before we copy anything, we’ll inspect the item to make sure it’s in a reasonable condition.
+We can’t copy anything that has:

 - Torn, brittle or loose pages